kaist-dmlab/SELFIE/README.md

 - Tensorpack (pip install tensorpack)

 In our paper, for the evaluation, we used a *momentum* of 0.9, a *batch size* of 128, a *dropout* of 0.2, and *batch normalization*.
 For training schedule, we trained the network for *100 epochs* and used an *initial learning rate* of 0.1, which was divided by 5 at 50% and 75% of the toral number of epochs.
-As for the algorithm hyperparameters, we fied *restart* to 2 and used the best uncertainty *threshold epsilon* = 0.05, *history length q* = 15, which were obtained using the grid search (See Section 4.5 in our paper).
+As for the algorithm hyperparameters, we fixed *restart* to 2 and used the best *uncertainty threshold epsilon* = 0.05, *history length q* = 15, which were obtained using the grid search (See Section 4.5 in our paper).

 ## 6. Performance
 We trained DenseNet (L=25, k=12) and VGG-19 on four benchmark datasets.
 The detailed anaysis on the evalutaion is discussed in our paper.